 It's like our version of the Oscars

 The iPhone might have revolutionized smartphones, but it would have been nothing but a hunk of junk without its iPhone OS.
-Known today simply as iOS, this mobile operating system runs on all Apple hardware with the exception of Macs and MacBooks.
+Known today simply as iOS, this mobile operating system runs on all Apple hardware except for Macs and MacBooks.

 The Best iOS Features of All Time